jmnavarrol/bash-magic-enviro/README.md

 ### Per-project custom modules<a name="custom-modules"></a>
 If there's a [bme-modules/ directory](./example-project/bme-modules/) within the root of your BME project, it will be honored and you can load modules from files within in exactly the same conditions and **with precedence** to *global* modules of same name.

-You may use of this when you want the module features (autoloading, preparing an environment, exporting functions, etc.) for things that doesn't make sense out of the limited scope of your project or if/when you need to *overload* the way a global module works.
+You may use this feature when you want module-management abilities (autoloading, preparing an environment, exporting functions, etc.) for things that doesn't make sense out of the limited scope of your project or if/when you need to *overload* the way a global module works.

 The standard conditions for modules are supported (i.e.: [naming](#available-modules), [loading](#available-modules), [development](#dev-modules)...).

-You can look for inspiration about what can be done [a *"barebones"* example](./example-project/bme-modules/sample-module.module) as well as the included [global modules' source code](./src/bash-magic-enviro_modules/).
+You can look for inspiration about what can be done with [a *"barebones"* example](./example-project/bme-modules/sample-module.module) as well as the included [global modules' source code](./src/bash-magic-enviro_modules/).

 <sub>[back to feature list](#feature_list) | [back to contents](#contents).</sub>